temporalio/documentation/docs/application-development-guide.md

 ### Start Workflow Execution

-[Workflow Execution](/docs/workflows/#workflow-executions) semantics rely on several parameters - that is, to start a Workflow Execution you must supply a Task Queue that will be used for the Tasks (one that a Worker is polling), the Workflow Type, language specific contextual data, and Workflow Function parameters.
+[Workflow Execution](/workflows/#workflow-executions) semantics rely on several parameters - that is, to start a Workflow Execution you must supply a Task Queue that will be used for the Tasks (one that a Worker is polling), the Workflow Type, language-specific contextual data, and Workflow Function parameters.

 In the examples below, all Workflow Executions are started using a Temporal Client.
 To spawn Workflow Executions from within other Workflow Executions, use either the [Child Workflow](#child-workflows) or External Workflow APIs.

 See the [Customize Workflow Type](#customize-workflow-type) section to see how to customize the name of the Workflow Type.

-A request to spawn a Workflow Execution causes the Temporal Cluster to create the first Event ([WorkflowExecutionStarted](/docs/workflows/#events#workflowexecutionstarted)) in the Workflow Execution Event History.
+A request to spawn a Workflow Execution causes the Temporal Cluster to create the first Event ([WorkflowExecutionStarted](/references/events/#workflowexecutionstarted)) in the Workflow Execution Event History.
-The Temporal Cluster then creates the first Workflow Task resulting the first [WorkflowTaskScheduled](/docs/workflows/#events/#workflowtaskscheduled) Event.
+The Temporal Cluster then creates the first Workflow Task resulting the first [WorkflowTaskScheduled](/references/events/#workflowtaskscheduled) Event.

 <Tabs
 defaultValue="go"
 groupId="site-lang"
-values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'Typescript', value: 'typescript'},]}>
+values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'TypeScript', value: 'typescript'},]}>

 <TabItem value="go">

-To spawn a [Workflow Execution](/docs/workflows/#workflow-executions), use the `ExecuteWorkflow()` method on the Go SDK [`Client`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/client#Client).
+To spawn a [Workflow Execution](/workflows/#workflow-executions), use the `ExecuteWorkflow()` method on the Go SDK [`Client`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/client#Client).

 The `ExecuteWorkflow()` API call requires an instance of [`context.Context`](https://pkg.go.dev/context#Context), an instance of [`StartWorkflowOptions`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/client#StartWorkflowOptions), a Workflow Type name, and all variables to be passed to the Workflow Execution.
 The `ExecuteWorkflow()` call returns a Future, which can be used to get the result of the Workflow Execution.